-When a justice system works properly, the courtroom is one of the few places where vulnerable communities can face off against multinational corporations with equal power and authority.
-Too often the law has been used to mistreat communities, but our work is putting legal power back in the hands of the people who need it most.
-We use innovative strategies to find justice.
-Some of our most innovative strategies.
+The courtroom is one of the few places where communities can face off against multinational corporations with equal power and authority.
+Learn more about some of the innovative strategies we use to secure justice for our clients and put power back in the hands of those who need it most–the people.

-The Alien Tort Statute allows victims of egregious human rights abuses committed abroad to sue those responsible in U.S. federal courts.
-We have used it in many of our major transnational litigation cases against some of the biggest corporations.
+Victims of human rights abuses committed by U.S. corporations abroad can sue those responsible in U.S. courts.
+The Alien Tort Statute is one provision that allows such suits for violations of international law, including human rights law.
+We have used it in many of our major transnational litigation cases against some of the world’s biggest corporations.

-One of our most promising new strategy uses the Foreign Legal Assistance (FLA) statute to assist public interest lawyers in other countries with their cases.
-Under this statute (28 U.S.C. § 1782), “interested parties” may ask a U.S. federal court to obtain documents and testimony from people or companies located in the U.S., when that information is relevant to a foreign legal proceeding.
+One of our most promising new strategies uses the Foreign Legal Assistance (FLA) statute to assist public interest lawyers in other countries with their cases.
+Under this statute (28 U.S.C. § 1782), “interested parties” may ask a U.S. federal court to obtain documents and testimony from people or companies located in the U.S. when that information is relevant to a foreign legal proceeding.
 We’ve brought FLA actions against several U.S. corporations to seek and acquire evidence for use in human rights cases abroad.
+LEARN MORE.